axodox/unpaint/readme.md

 - Select `Trusted Root Certification Authorities` and click `OK`
 - Click `Next` and then `Finish`

-> This installs Unpaint's self-signed security certificate which is required by the new MSIX installer pipeline.
-As the project grows I will likely purchase a proper paid certificate, but it is around 250USD/yr, and I am doing free work here...
-Windows Store could be a solution as well, which I am looking into.
+This installs Unpaint's self-signed security certificate which is required by the new MSIX installer pipeline for test builds, this is not needed if you install the app from the store.

 **If you feel unsafe consider using [SignTool](https://learn.microsoft.com/en-us/dotnet/framework/tools/signtool-exe) to resign the Unpaint package** with your own certificate (you need to import your own one as well), you can refer to the end of [this](https://github.com/axodox/unpaint/blob/main/build_app.ps1) file on how to do it.